Harrison Bader Player Props: Yankees vs. Cardinals

 Harrison Bader At The Plate

-- Bader is hitting .268 with four doubles, two triples, six home runs and four walks.
+- Bader has four doubles, two triples, six home runs and four walks while hitting .268.

-- Bader has driven in a run in 12 games this year (35.3%), including eight games with more than one RBI (23.5%).
-He has also driven home three or more of his team's runs in two contests.
+- In 35.3% of his games this year, Bader has driven in at least one run.
+In eight of those games (23.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.